 If you stop attending all of your classes without officially withdrawing (a.k.a. an unofficial withdrawal), you are considered to be "walking-away."
 Federal aid you received during the semester will be subject to the federal return calculation based on the effective date of withdrawal.
 The withdrawal date is your last documented date of attendance, as determined by the instructor.

 Some aid programs may be available to you after you withdraw.
 In some cases, a portion of your Federal Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Perkins Loan, and/or Federal Direct Stafford Loan may be available.

 You may receive a letter from us requesting that you submit documents to our office to verify the information on your FAFSA.
 You will also be notified upon withdrawal if you are eligible for "post-withdrawal disbursement" of any aid funds.
 You may be required to confirm that you want to accept the disbursement.

 When you withdraw, the prior to repayment will begin (nine-months for Perkins and University Loans, six-months for Federal Stafford Loans).
 If you re-enroll before your grace period ends, you will have a new grace period when you leave school.
 Otherwise, when you re-enroll you will need to request an in-school deferment.

-- Federal Perkins or University Loan recipients: notify Penn State's Office of Loans and Scholarships.
+- Federal Perkins or University Loan recipients: notify Student Financial Services.
 Also notify any other schools from which you borrowed, if applicable.
-If you decide to re-enroll, you will need to contact Penn State's Office of Loans and Scholarships (and/or other schools) again to move your loans back to an in-school deferment status.
+If you decide to re-enroll, you will need to contact Student Financial Services (and/or other schools) again to move your loans back to an in-school deferment status.